Sports-Roster-Data/womens-college-basketball/README.md

 * Previous School
 * Country

 We welcome comments, corrections and questions.
-Please use [this repository's Issues](https://github.com/Sports-Roster-Data/womens-college-basketball/issues) to let us know about any errors or omissions.
+Please use [this repository's Issues](https://github.com/Sports-Roster-Data/womens-college-basketball/issues) to let us know about any errors or omissions, or submit a pull request with any changes.